 - 1. The Agency may award tax credits remaining from the four geographic set-asides to the next highest scoring eligible new construction application(s) statewide and/or one or more eligible rehabilitation applications.
 The Agency may also carry forward any amount of tax credits to the next year. - 2.
-The Agency may award 2009 tax credits outside of the normal process to projects that: a) allow the Agency to comply with HUD regulations regarding timely commitment of funds, b) prevent the loss of state or federal investment, c) provide housing for underserved populations or d) are part of a settlement agreement of legal action brought against a local government.
+The Agency may award 2010 tax credits outside of the normal process to projects that: a) allow the Agency to comply with HUD regulations regarding timely commitment of funds, b) prevent the loss of state or federal investment, c) provide housing for underserved populations or d) are part of a settlement agreement of legal action brought against a local government.
 The total amount of such awards(s) shall not exceed \$1,000,000. - 3.
 The Agency may also make a forward commitment of the next year's tax credits in an amount necessary to fully fund project(s) with a partial award or to any project application that was submitted in a prior year if such application meets all the minimum requirements of the Plan.
 In the event that credits are returned or the state receives credits from the national pool, the Agency may elect to carry such credits forward, make an award to any project application (subject only to the nonprofit set aside), or a combination of both. - 4.
-The Agency may exceed the limitations on awards contained in Sections II(B), II(E)(1), II(F)(1) and this Section II(G) in order to completely fund a project request.
-Projects will be counted towards these limitations in the order awarded under the Plan (rehabilitation, higher-scoring new construction applications, and tie-breakers).
+The Agency may exceed the limitations on awards contained in Sections II(B), II(F)(1) and this Section II(G) in order to completely fund a project request.